Poor Man’s Zucchini

 Storage

-You can store poor man’s zucchini in the refrigerator for 3 to 4 days.
+You can store poor man’s zucchini in the refrigerator for 3 or 4 days.

 Tips and Variations

-Poor man’s zucchini is excellent as an appetizer or side dish, but it can also be a tempting idea for dressing bruschettas in a different way.
+Poor man’s zucchini is excellent as an appetizer or side dish, but can also be an enticing idea for topping bruschetta that is different from the usual.

 Author image